 - Lamb: Petite loin chops make an easy meal, as does tender rack of lamb.

-- Chicken and turkey: These menu favourites are perfect roasted whole for Sunday dinner, cubed in chili or curry, or added to everything from cassoulet to fajitas to manicotti.
+- Chicken and turkey: These menu favourites are perfect roasted whole for Sunday dinner, cubed in cubed in chili or curry, or added to everything from cassoulet to fajitas to manicotti.

 Flexitarians eat mostly vegetarian foods but consume meat or fish once in a while.
 People who follow this eating style have lots of room to be creative with their meal choices.

 - Fish and seafood: Trout and salmon are easy-to-find, convenient additions to your protein roster—whether you like them grilled or roasted, or in chowder or tacos.
 One 2 1/2 oz.
 (75 g) serving of cooked mussels contains almost 18 grams of protein4, and you can have Easy Pesto Mussels on the table in just 15 minutes.